 - Grill the peppers.
 While the rice is cooking, heat a grill or indoor griddle or skillet over medium-high.
 Grill the bell peppers for 10-15 minutes, covered, and turning over as needed so that the peppers will soften and gain some color.
 Remove from heat and set aside to cool briefly.

 - Preheat the oven to 350 degrees F.

-- Cook’s Tip for Freezing Leftovers:First, be sure to cool the stuffed peppers completely.
-From here, you can portion and store them in tight-lid glass containers and freeze for 1 to 2 months.
-Thaw in fridge overnight, and warm up in medium-heated oven (it helps to add a little bit of liquid to your baking dish, and cover the peppers before placing in oven.)
+- Can you freeze cooked stuffed peppers?
+First, be sure to cool the stuffed peppers completely.
+You can portion and store them in freezer-safe containers and freeze for 1 to 2 months.
+Thaw in fridge overnight, and warm up in a medium-heated oven (it helps to add a little bit of liquid to your baking dish, and cover the peppers before placing in oven.)